Illectrility/mapify/README.md

 - Zoom using scrolling or pinching on a touchscreen

 # info
 The touchscreen support has been tested on a Samsung Galaxy Tab S4 with an S Pen.
-In my testing, it has been important to select the drawing tools using a finger instead of the S Pen to avoid weird zooming and panning behavior.
-If you use your finger to select drawing tools, you should be fine drawing normally with your S Pen
+In my testing, the S Pen has been causing some unexpected behavior in some brothers (e.g. Via).
+Using Firefox, it worked without issues.
+So if you are experiencing issues with using an S Pen, try switching browsers or use a finger instead.